guilhermeDTNA/guilhermeDTNA/README.md

 </p>

 <p>
     About my education: I'm Computer Technician, graduated in 2014; I became a bachelor in Information Systems in 2022 from the Federal University of Jequitinhonha and Mucuri Valleys (UFVJM); and I completed my postgraduate studies in full stack development, offered by Descomplica.
-I also have others certificates and courses in my curriculum, which can be accessed at: https://guilhermerocha.dev.br/index.php#certificados.
+I also have others certificates and courses in my curriculum, which can be accessed at: <a href="https://guilhermerocha.dev.br/#certificacoes">https://guilhermerocha.dev.br/#certificacoes</a>.
 </p>

 <p>